MarKiSS2000/brownie_fund_me/README.md

 # brownie_fund_me
-Smart Contract Applications and their usage with Brownie.
+Smart Contract Applications and their usage together with Brownie.